eujue/iml300/Reimagining-The-Web/README.md

 # Gradient Emotions
 ![demo](https://github.com/eujue/iml300/blob/master/Reimagining-The-Web/asset/demo.gif)

-A Google Chrome extension buddy that can match how you are feeling.
+A Google Chrome extension buddy that can match to how you are feeling.
 Made with p5.js

 ### How To Install